This page provides you with a number of ways to access documents and information that we hold.

 Further information can be found on the How we engage with researchers and the disability sector page.

 You can request any document that the NDIA holds under FOI (including your personal information).

-While you can ask for your personal information under FOI, we encourage you to first ask us informally to see if we can give it you outside of FOI.
-This is often easier and simpler than making an FOI request but it is your right to make an FOI request if you wish.
+While you can ask for your personal information under FOI, we encourage you to first make a request through Participant Information Access.
+This is often easier and simpler than making an FOI request.

 Read more about Freedom of Information.

 We sometimes receive requests for information about participants, prospective participants and providers from third parties.

 We can only release information about participants, prospective participants and providers when permitted by law, and usually with the consent of the person the information is about.

 In some limited circumstances, permitted by law, we may disclose information about participants, prospective participants and providers to third parties without the consent of the person the information is about.
 For example, when the request is made for the purpose of law enforcement or child welfare.